 Plus, hosting a live-in childcare provider is immensely convenient.
 They'll never run late because they got caught in traffic on the way to your home.
 Because they're focused only on your family's kids, they're dependable in the event of unexpected school closures or changes to your work schedule.
 They can also keep a flexible schedule that can accommodate your family's busy life.

 Throughout your caregiver's entire program year, AuPairCare will be there to support you and help to ensure hosting an au pair is an incredible experience.
-Our team is always available to answer questions about program details or to help you navigate integrating your new caretaker into your home.
+Our team is always available to answer questions about the au pair eligibility and qualifications or to help you navigate integrating your new caretaker into your home.

 Our local Area Directors will also check in on at least a monthly basis to make sure your au pair's placement is going smoothly.
 At AuPairCare, we're committed to making every au pair placement a success.
 We'll be with you from the initial search until your au pair flies back home.